Mississippi House leader modifies stance on tax reduction - NewsBreak

 During the 2022 session, legislators passed and Republican Gov. Tate Reeves signed the state’s largest tax cut ever.
 Starting this year, the 4% income tax bracket is eliminated.
 Over the next three years, the 5% bracket will be reduced to 4%.

 “Last year’s plan was a four-year phase-in,” Gunn said Tuesday.
-“Given the revenues that we’ve got coming in, we can probably squeeze that down to one year or maybe two — and get there quicker.”Mississippi legislators could debate tax cuts again in 2023
+“Given the revenues that we’ve got coming in, we can probably squeeze that down to one year or maybe two — and get there quicker.”Woman facing murder charge for her child’s death in Niceville from 2002

 Gunn also said he would also be willing to consider reducing the top income tax bracket to 3.75% or 3.5%, if total elimination of the tax is not possible.
 Gunn is not seeking reelection this year, so this is his final regular session as speaker of the 122-member House.